ghiscoding/slickgrid-universal/frameworks/slickgrid-vue/docs/getting-started/quick-start.md

 Please start by searching any related [issues](/ghiscoding/slickgrid-vue/issues).
 If you can't find anything in the issues log and you made sure to also look through the multiple [wiki](/ghiscoding/slickgrid-vue/wiki) pages as well, then go ahead and fill in a [new issue](/ghiscoding/slickgrid-vue/issues/new) and we'll try to help.

 ### Final word
-This project is Open Source and is, for the most part, mainly done in spare time.
+This project is Open Source and is, for the most part, mainly done in my spare time.
 So please be respectful when creating issues (and fill in the issue template) and I will try to help you out.
-If you like my work, you can also [buy me a coffee](https://ko-fi.com/N4N679OT) ☕️, some part of the code happens when I'm at StarBucks...
-That is it, thank you and don't forget to ⭐ it if you like the lib 😉
+If you like my work, you can also [buy me a coffee](https://ko-fi.com/N4N679OT) ☕️, some part of the code happens when I'm at StarBucks so...
+That is it, thank you and don't forget to ⭐ the project if you like the lib 😉